IBMStreams/sample.edge-rolling-average/README.md

 Application image built successfully.
     Image:    image-registry.openshift-image-registry.svc:5000/ivan34/edge-sensorrollingaverage:streamsx
 ```
   - The image name that this sample produces is:  "edge-sensorrollingaverage:streamsx".
+If you are using EAM for deployment, take note of the imagePrefix, the name segment just prior to this name.
+In this example, the imagePrefix is _ivan34_.
+It will be needed in a later step.

 ### All of the instructions to this point are independent of the choice of deployment methods.
 However, the instructions will now diverge.
 To keep the instructions simpler, there is a separate set of instructions for each deployment method.

 ### Deploying an Edge application using CP4D

 #### CP4D.4.
-Package and deploy the application to one or more edge systems using CP4D
+Package and deploy the application to one or more edge systems

 - From CP4D Console, perform these steps.
 For more information, see [Packaging using Cloud Pak for Data](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-register-by-cpd.html) topic.
     1. Select CPD Console > Navigation Menu > Analyze > Edge Analytics > Analytics apps